emilythestrangee/myDFIR_SOC/Day 26 - Investigate SSH Brute Force Attack.md

 - **Navigate to Alerts:**

     - Click on the hamburger icon and select **“Alerts”** under the security tab.
-    - Review the list of alerts and select the one related to **DNS exfiltration**.
+    - Review the list of alerts and select one for analysis.

 ![[Pasted image 20251018234405.png]]
 - **View Alert Details:**